-You can use this free online tutorial to learn Microsoft Access 2007.Click here to start the tutorial.
+You can use this free online tutorial to learn Microsoft Access 2007.Click here to start.

 Microsoft Access is a database software package.
 A database is an organized collection of records.
 Telephone and address books are examples of paper databases.
 With Access, you can create a computerized database.
 For example, you can use Access to organize the students who attend a school, the courses they take, and the instructors who teach them.
 After you create an Access database, you can search it, manipulate it, and extract information from it.
 This lesson introduces you to Access windows and teaches you how to create a database.

 Tables are the foundation of an Access database.
 Access stores data in tables.
 This lesson teaches you how to create a table, add fields to a table, assign data types to fields, and set field properties.

 After you create an Access table, you can modify it, enter data into it manually or import data from somewhere else, such as Excel.
 This lesson teaches you how to modify a table and enter data.